-Clear Channel has announced the results of an internal investigation into allegations raised within a legal settlement between New York State attorney general Eliot Spitzer and Sony BMG.
+WASHINGTON, D.C. — Clear Channel has announced the results of an internal investigation into allegations raised by a legal settlement between New York State Attorney General Eliot Spitzer and Sony BMG Music Entertainment.
 The settlement alleged that some Clear Channel programmers engaged in illegal pay-for-play activities.

-The company says that after a thorough investigation, evidence of wrongdoing was found in two instances and those individuals have been dismissed.
+The company says that after a thorough investigation, evidence of wrongdoing was found in two instances, and those individuals have been dismissed.
 In other instances, the company found evidence of inappropriate conduct, and those individuals have been the subject of disciplinary action.
-CC won’t release the names of those who were a subject of the investigation, terminated or given disciplinary or other punitive action.
+CC will not release the names of those who were a subject of the investigation, terminated or given disciplinary or other punitive action.

 The company also announced a redoubling of its efforts to ensure such behavior does not occur again.
 All of its programmers and GMs will receive additional education on the company’s anti-payola policies.
 In addition, the payola affidavits that are signed annually by programming personnel are being revised to be more explicit about activities that are not permitted under the policy.